 Admissions

-All of our children will have an Education, Health and Care Plans (EHCP).
-Each individual admission is reviewed carefully to ensure we are able to meet the child’s needs.
+All of our pupils have an Education, Health and Care Plans (EHCP).
+Each admission is reviewed carefully to ensure we are able to meet a child’s needs.

-If you would like to make a referral, or you simply want to know more about our admissions policies. please don’t hesitate to get in touch
+If you would like to make a referral, or you simply want to know more about our admissions policy. please don’t hesitate to get in touch.

 Excellent Learning Facilities

 The learning environment has been designed specifically for Oaklands, with a range of classrooms, break out and sensory spaces for small groups and one-to-one teaching.
 The ground floor includes facilities and offices for meetings, school leaders and administrators.
-The first and second floors are designed for Key Stage 1 to Key Stage 3, with plans for the third floor to accommodate Key Stage 4 (years 10 and 11) in the future.
+The first and second floors are designed for Key Stage 1 to Key Stage 3, with the third floor accommodating our Key Stage 4 (years 10 and 11) pupils.

 The school grounds are landscaped with secure outdoor play spaces for the pupils.
 In addition we will be using school vehicles to access local resources and activities including horse riding and outdoor activities such as Forest School.
 The dance and drama studio (Herongate Club), includes tiered rows for seating 150 people for school performances, productions, presentations and assemblies.